FAQs: Financial adviser exam

 The questions for each exam are written by experienced question writers and are reviewed by an expert review panel.

 The exam is designed to test whether a person taking the exam has the knowledge and skills covered in each of the areas of competency at the AQF7 (bachelor’s degree) level.
-In order to ensure that the exam is inclusive and diverse, the scenarios in which the exam questions are set reflect the range of contexts in which financial advisers most commonly practice.
+To ensure that the exam is inclusive and diverse, the scenarios in which the exam questions are set reflect the range of contexts in which financial advisers most commonly practice.
 Scenarios will not be too specialised and will focus on core competencies rather than peripheral aspects of advice.

-18. What is the ‘pass mark’ for the exam?
+21. What is the ‘pass mark’ for the exam?

 The reason a more complex approach is taken is that different candidates sit different exam papers over many exam cycles.
 To fairly compare candidates’ scores across all the exams, the results need to be put on a common (standardised) scale, which is created using formalised and internationally accepted standard-setting procedures.